Cosmetic Testing / Health, Beauty, Personal Care Products Testing Labs

 - Aerobic Plate Count (APC)

-This test determines the total number of aerobic bacteria per ml or gram of the personal care or cosmetic product.
-This test gives you total count of bacteria present.
+Standard Aerobic plate count test (SPC)/ Aerobic bacterial count test (APC)/ Total aerobic Microbial count (TAMC) test determines the total number of aerobic bacteria per ml or gram of the personal care or cosmetic product.
+This test gives you total count of bacteria present and does not give you information about pathogenic or non pathogenic bacteria..

 It is a 48 to 72 hour test.
 This is a routine test, ordered on each lot manufactured of healthy, beauty, cosmetic, and personal care products.